Jarichi/Mysteries-of-Rankhra/Lore/Places/Within Zal'Aata/Centroscopia.md

 https://nl.pinterest.com/jarichionline/centroscopia/

 ## Overview
-Centroscopia is a living space fir the welathy citizens and contains the more governmental structures, like the courthouse and the bank etc. It also has loads of security guards.
+Centroscopia is a living space fir the wealthy citizens and contains the more governmental structures, like the courthouse and the bank etc. It also has loads of security guards.